terrierteam/pyterrier_colbert/README.md

  - [Khattab20]: Omar Khattab, Matei Zaharia.
 ColBERT: Efficient and Effective Passage Search via Contextualized Late Interaction over BERT.
 In Proceedings of SIGIR 2020. https://arxiv.org/abs/2004.12832
  - [Macdonald20]: Craig Macdonald, Nicola Tonellotto.
 Declarative Experimentation in Information Retrieval using PyTerrier.
 Craig Macdonald and Nicola Tonellotto.
 In Proceedings of ICTIR 2020. https://arxiv.org/abs/2007.14271
  - [Macdonald21]: On Single and Multiple Representations in Dense Passage Retrieval.
 Craig Macdonald, Nicola Tonellotto and Iadh Ounis.
 In Proceedings of IIR 2021.
+ - [Macdonald21a]: On Approximate Nearest Neighbour Selection for Multi-Stage Dense Retrieval.
+Craig Macdonald and Nicola Tonellotto.
+In Proceedings of CIKM 2021.
+ - [Tonellotto21]: Query Embedding Pruning for Dense Retrieval Nicola Tonellotto and Craig Macdonald.
+In Proceedings of CIKM 2021. https://arxiv.org/abs/2108.10341
  - [Wang21]: Xiao Wang, Craig Macdonald, Nicola Tonellotto, Iadh Ounis.
 Pseudo-Relevance Feedback for Multiple Representation Dense Retrieval.
 In Proceedings of ICTIR 2021. https://arxiv.org/abs/2106.11251